 Over the length of this course, students will learn:

-- – The basics of Hospitals, Medical Centers, and Today’s Health Care
+- The basics of Hospitals, Medical Centers, and today’s Health Care Systems

 This course teaches job search skills and helps students understand the labour market.
 It includes coaching in writing effective resumes and cover letters.
 Students also participate in mock interviews to correct and refine skills, increasing employment readiness.